Planning Your Stay Abroad

 Self-Organised

 What are self-organised studies?
-It is also possible to organize your study abroad independently.
-This will give you access to even more universities, but application effort is likely to be higher and places may be limited.
+It is also possible to organise your study abroad independently.
+This will give you access to even more universities, but the application effort is likely to be higher and places may be limited.

 Financial Support and Cost: if you decide to self-organize, you will need to cover the tuition and accomodation fees at your host university yourself.
 These fees will vary depending on the university you choose.
 Self-organizing is likely to be higher in costs than choosing a programme.